 - John Henry Bradley Storrs scrapbook and studio book, 1909-1972, 1909-1938 (bulk dates)

-- Image Gallery items from other collections related to Storrs, John Henry Bradley
+- Image and Media Gallery items from other collections related to Storrs, John Henry Bradley

 Related MaterialsThe Booz family also loaned approximately 1,000 drawings by John Storrs and select family photographs for microflming.
 Loaned material is available for viewing on reel 1555, but is not described in this container listing of this finding aid.